It is widely recognised that an agency that makes both contract and permanent placements will increase revenue and business value.*

 Obviously, this can cause issues as you’ll still have bills to pay etc. meaning three months suddenly becomes a very long time indeed.

-As Sonovate is a ‘use as you go’ service, there is no minimum contract.
+As Sonovate is a ‘pay as you go’ service, there is no minimum contract.
 Simply log in and use when you like.

 Are you getting a product that simply provides the finance?
-If you are, you’ll be responsible for timesheets, invoicing, etc. Either you have to do this yourself, which is time-consuming and onerous, on a weekly basis and will also involve the purchase of additional third party products or you will need to pay for an additional service often called ‘Pay and Bill’ – meaning a third party will invoice clients, collect timesheets and pay your contractors on your behalf.
+If you are, you’ll be responsible for timesheets, invoicing, etc. Either you have to do this yourself, which is time-consuming on a weekly basis and will also involve the purchase of additional third party products.
+Or you will need to pay for an additional service often called ‘Pay and Bill’ – meaning a third party will invoice clients, collect timesheets and pay your contractors on your behalf.

 Sonovate takes care of everything.
-You simply enter the contract details and we do the rest.
-We’ll provide terms to clients, issues contracts, administer timesheets, look after legal issues such as AWR, protect from bad debt and most importantly make sure you and the contractor get paid.
+You simply enter the placement details and we do the rest.
+We’ll provide terms to clients, issues contracts, administer timesheets, protect from bad debt and most importantly make sure you and your contractors get paid on time.

 This article was originally published on Nov 5, 2013 and updated Apr 29, 2019